-The works are being carried out by a 17m cutter suction dredge Swan V equipped with a 40-metre floating pipeline marked by orange buoys displaying rhythmic flashing lights.
+The works will be carried out by a cutter suction dredge ‘Mudlark I’ (18m x 5m) equipped with a 40-metre floating pipeline marked by orange buoys and flashing orange lights.
 The dredge has no self-propulsion and uses spuds and anchors to move.
 The dredge and connected pipeline will remain in the area of operation after normal operating hours for the duration of the works.

 The dredge will exhibit shapes and signs in accordance with the Prevention of Collisions at Sea Regulations 1983.